SAFFRON RICE WITH ROSE PETALS

 5. Garnish with fresh rose petals.

-Aromatic saffron and delicate rose delights your nose long before your first bite luxurious Saffron Rice with Rose Petals.
-Tenderly prepared with exotic spices and rose petals, this dish is sure to soften any heart.
+Aromatic saffron and delicate rose delights you long before your first bite.
+Tenderly prepared with exotic spices and rose petals, this luxurious saffron rice is sure to soften any heart.
 Sweetly spiced raisins, rich almonds, and buttery ghee add a decadent texture to each and every exquisite bite.

 Perfection, If You Please...